 Red Bull was able to market itself as rebellious and subversive.
 We’re all bombarded by at least 3000 advertisements a day…how refreshing is it to encounter a product “naturally” opposed to pushed down our throats/eyes/ears.

 Red bull was able to find its way (despite denials of this objective by the company at large) as an ideal mixer for drinks (get drunk and stay awake).
 Just look at Red bull’s website today: (http://mywings.redbull.com/us-en/) there are two images of someone partying and someone working on a rocket in the darkness.
 The late-night partier and the late-night scientist…two self-proclaimed edgy-independents.
 Get those kind of people to use your product…game-set-match.

 If you can’t tell already by this post…I’m torn up with thoughts about marketing.
 It’s something I’m struggling with concerning my writing.
 How much should I push it?
 How much should I let people know that I have some valuable thoughts that they might enjoy?
 I don’t know.
 There’s a part of me which says: I don’t give a shit…I’m gonna create and if you wanna come along for the ride…great.

 But wait…there’s no doubt that as artist you have to put yourself out there.
 But again…how much?!
 You want people to find your art organically…because that’s the best way to encounter art.
 An artist who shouts: Look at me!
 Look at me! usually isn’t very good.
 It means they are concerned with the wrong things.
 An artist should be focused on their work…that’s it.

-So if you’re reading this you’re most likely a friend or a distant acquaintance.
-I’m gonna keep pushing over the years and steadily putting myself out there…hopefully word-of-mouth does the grunt work, but who knows?
+So I’ve decided I’m gonna keep pushing over the years and steadily putting myself out there…hopefully word-of-mouth does the grunt work, but who knows?
 Maybe I’ll remain a Krating Daeng…

 In any case, I’m gonna go get another red bull out of the fridge and pull an all nighter…